Alidzulfikar/StarWarsAPI/README.md

 # StarWars API
-This app is basically just consuming starwars api data including characters, starships, vehicles, starships.
+This app is basically just consuming starwars api data including characters, planets, starships, vehicles & films.
 And displaying the data by tapping the random button.

 ***